UPTokenizing/digitalIdentity/frontendBirthCertificate/README.md

     sudo docker ps -a

-  Identify the container id of **frontendidentitygenesis** and set the following command:
+  Identify the container id of **frontendbirthcertificate** and set the following command:

     sudo docker start <containerid>

-  Go into container **frontendidentitygenesis** by executing the following:
+  Go into container **frontendbirthcertificate** by executing the following:

     sudo docker exec -it <containerid> /bin/bash

   Go to the following path:

-    cd frontendidentitygenesis/frontendGenesisApp/
+    cd frontendbirthcertificate/frontendBirthCertificateApp/

   Then, execute the following command: